benz0id/mb_prime/readme.md

 # Overview

 This program is intended to aid in the construction of primers for metabarcoding.
 Given some alignment and target sites on that alignment, the program will select the most conserved<sup>*1</sup>, valid<sup>*2</sup> primers that amplify those sites.
 The program can additionally design heterogeneity spacers that introduce diversity into the first few bases in a read, as required by some sequencing technologies.
 When possible, the program will attempt to reduce the propensity of primers to form dimers.
+This program can be used to design primer sets targetting a single locus, or for multiplexed amplification of multiple loci.

 1: The conservation of nucleotides closer to the 3' end are weighted exponentially higher, due to their role in